Guide

 11.1.1 Criminal record disclosure certificates contain several security features (as below) that can be used to verify whether a disclosure has been counterfeited or altered in any way:

-• fluorescent inks and fibers that are visible under UV light
+• fluorescent inks and fibres that are visible under UV light.

 • ink and paper that will change colour in the presence of water or solvent-based liquid.